Title: CPU_FLAGS_X86 introduction

 the commonly available tools, e.g. `equery uses` from gentoolkit:

 Most of the flag names match /proc/cpuinfo names, with the notable

 exception of SSE3 which is called 'pni' in /proc/cpuinfo (please also

 do not confuse it with distinct SSSE3).

-To help users enable the correct USE flags, we are providing a Python
+To help users enable the correct USE flags, we are providing a tool

-script that generates the correct value using /proc/cpuinfo.
-It can be
+that generates the correct value for the local CPU.
+It can be found

 In order to ensure safe migration and maintain compatibility with